nvdungx/nvdungx.github.io/_posts/2024-02-13-Diagnostic-over-IP---DoIP.md

   <figcaption>Example of Vehicle Identification message sequence</figcaption>
 </figure>
 From above example diagram, we can see the main steps:
-- Ethernet interface link-up (Ethernet activation line to HIGH on ODB interface)
+- Ethernet interface link-up (Ethernet activation line to HIGH on OBD interface)
 - IP assignment (DHCP or static or AutoIP)
 - Vehicle DoIP entity broadcast their identity via Vehicle Identification Announcement
 - External Test Equipment enquiry Vehicle Identification by request if they miss the vehicle announcement